-Grace A. Byrd is an Associate in the Sills Cummis & Gross
+Grace A. Byrd is Of Counsel to the Sills Cummis & Gross

 Employment and Labor Practice Group.